lbryio/lbry.com/content/faq/naming.md

 ## Relevance in search and trending/top categories

-Increasing your bid and receiving tips on your content/channel, increases it's relevance in search results and discoverability through the Trending and Top categories on LBRY.
+Increasing your bid and receiving tips on your content/channel, increases its relevance in search results and discoverability through the Trending and Top categories on LBRY.
 Trending calculations are based on how much the LBC bid has increased through any bid updates and tips, compared to all the other claims on LBRY.
 [Learn more](/faq/trending).